 View Your Own Health Record

-All patients aged 16 or over can ask to view their medical records online once we have received proof of ID (see above).
+All patients aged 16 or over can ask to view their medical records online.
 Patients will be asked to complete a simple form.
 Please Click here* for a patient leaflet for more information

 Repeat Prescriptions Can Be Requested By: